-- New plaza, slightly lowered to better integrate into existing retail plaza, remove clutter, improve physical and visual connections, and allow more sunlight access. - Reallocate parallel parking along the slip lane to Nolan Crescent and Church Street. - 3 Landscaped edge to provide buffer to Hawkesbury Road and increase amenity and shade. - Parking to be retained and optimised along Hawkesbury Road with new landscape blisters with street trees. - 5 Existing retail plaza enhanced with opportunity for outdoor dining and seating. - Tables and seating, closely linked to (new) cafes/restaurants. - Children's play area, including opportunities for water play. - 8 Flexible plaza area that can support formal and informal community events. - Grassed area that can provide passive recreational opportunities, and an extension to community events from the plaza area (no.8). - New plaza may attract new and diverse tenants that can offer increased food and beverage activation. - Enhanced park furniture include seating and footpaths in Allen Brierly Reserve.
-Support pedestrian connections from Oakes Centre to MJ Bennett Reserve. - Improved pedestrian crossing and access to Oakes Centre and new plaza.
+- New plaza, slightly lowered to better integrate into existing retail plaza, remove clutter, improve physical and visual connections, and allow more sunlight access. - Reallocate parallel parking along the slip lane to Nolan Crescent and Church Street. - 3 Landscaped edge to provide a buffer to Hawkesbury Road and increase amenity and shade. - Parking to be retained and optimised along Hawkesbury Road with new landscape blisters and street trees. - Retail plaza enhanced with opportunity for outdoor dining and seating, connecting to new retail offering created by new mixed use development. - Tables and seating, closely linked to (new) cafes/restaurants. - 7 Children's play area, including opportunities for water play. - 8 Flexible plaza area that can support formal and informal community events. - Grassed area that can provide passive recreational opportunities, and an extension to community events from the plaza area (no.8). - New plaza may attract new and diverse tenants that can offer increased food and beverage activation. - Enhanced park furniture include seating and footpaths in Allen Brierly Reserve.
+Support pedestrian connections from the Oakes Centre to MJ Bennett Reserve. - Improved pedestrian crossing and access to the Oakes Centre and new plaza.